How to Install Composite Decking With Hidden Fasteners

-There are several ways to lay your composite decking boards on the deck frame.
+There are several ways to lay your ultra decking boards on the decking frame.
 Traditional methods involve drilling screws into the boards through the joists.
 However, there are newer and easier fastening systems used in decking today.
 One way is by using hidden fastening systems.
 Why should you consider using them?
-And how do you install composite decking with hidden fasteners?
+How do you install composite decking with hidden fasteners?

 Advantages of Hidden Fasteners

 There are several hidden fasteners that you can choose from for composite decking boards.
 Some fastening systems are compatible with most decking boards, while some are specifically designed for a particular brand or type of composite deck boards.
 But what is the advantage of using hidden fasteners instead of the traditional fastening methods?

 The main advantage of hidden fasteners is the clean and smooth finish it gives for decks.
 Most composite decking boards feature grains and textures.
 Using screws and nails on them can ruin the aesthetics and become unsightly.

 Another advantage of hidden fasteners is safety.
 Over time, composite decking will shift due to thermal fluctuations.
 Constant contraction and expansion can cause the screws and hammers in the boards’ surface to pop out.
 Not only is this detrimental to the decking structural integrity, but it also can endanger people by causing trips and slips.

 How to Install Boards With Hidden Fasteners